 • E-filing

-There are different mailing addresses for businesses depending on their location, special exemptions, and whether the business is deciding to file and pay their payroll taxes at the same time.
+There are different mailing addresses for businesses, depending on their location, special exemptions, and whether the business chooses to file and pay its payroll taxes simultaneously.
 Fortunately, the IRS lists out every possible scenario on their website:

 Businesses that want to e-file payroll tax forms can also choose to do so online.
 This process is not only quicker, but also more secure.
 Employers can choose to e-file Forms 941 or 944 on their own or have a tax professional submit these forms on their behalf.
 The IRS provides guidelines for how to e-file Forms 941 and 944 on their website.